Gravel Bike cycling in the Dolomites

 Food

-During the gravel tours in the Dolomites you will always find opportunities to stop and buy food.
+During your gravel tours in the Dolomites you will always find opportunities to stop and buy (great) food (krapfen included!)

-There are numerous huts and refuges that offer restaurant services, while each town has its own supermarket, bakery, bar and restaurant.
+There are numerous huts and refugios that offer delicious homemade food, while each town has its own supermarket, bakery, bars and restaurants.

-In Trentino Alto-Adige the presence of these refreshment points is widespread, it is less so in Veneto and in Friuli Venezia-Giulia.
+In South Tyrol the presence of these re-supply points is widespread, it is less so in Veneto and in Friuli Venezia-Giulia.

-Always carry your favorite snacks, dried fruit, honey with you during your gravel bike day and refuel when you can so you never pedal without.
+Always carry your favorite snacks, dried fruit, honey with you during your gravel bike day and refuel when you can so to never pedal without.

 When

-The season for gravel biking in the Dolomites is conditioned by the opening period of huts, refuges and hotels.
-The opening period varies from the end of May to the beginning of June and the season ends at the end of September, beginning of October.
+The season for gravel biking in the Dolomites is conditioned by the opening period of huts, refugios and hotels.
+The opening period varies from early May to the beginning of June and the season ends around mid of October.

 Late April and May as well as the whole month of October and the beginning of November are ideal periods for cycling: just keep in mind that the only open restaurant services are located in the valley floors